 Kimberly Peirce did an amazing job for directing and writing her big screen debut.
 She also did extensive research on Brandon’s life.

 Fun Fact: Kimberly Peirce is a lesbian in real life.
 I don’t think it’s a problem, I realize that she made this film, because she relates to Brandon’s external/internal conflict.
-By the way, Kim also worked with an actress named Chloe in a remake called Carrie.
+By the way, Kim also worked with an actress named, Chloe in a 2013 remake known as “Carrie.”
 If that doesn’t ring a bell, Chloe Grace Mortez played the title character based on Stephen King’s debut novel.

 Chemistry between Brandon & Lana felt organic.
 As the film progresses, you will definitely care about them being perfect for each other.
 The romance is one of the main highlights involving the pair.